oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 model of how TOSCA implementations are expected to process TOSCA files.

-Note that it is not mandatory for compliant TOSCA implementations to support all three service lifecycle phases.
+Note that it is not mandatory for compliant TOSCA implementations tofour kinds of TOSCA entities defined in Section 2.4 support all three service lifecycle phases.
 Some implementations may use TOSCA only for service design and delegate orchestration and ongoing lifecycle management functionality to external (non-TOSCA) orchestrators.
 Other implementations may decide to use TOSCA for all three phases of the service lifecycle.
-However, a complete architecture must anticipate all three lifecycle phases and must clearly distinguish between the four kinds of TOSCA entities defined in Section 2.4.
+However, a complete architecture must anticipate all three lifecycle phases and must clearly distinguish between the different types of TOSCA abstractions introduced in the section [TOSCA language abstractions](#tosca-language-abstractions).

 ## 4.1 TOSCA Functional Architecture <a name=tosca-functional-architecture></a>